Maddy54652/CI-Lisp/README.md

 This may take a while to complete.
 Updates and code will be posted here.

+12.6.18

+Currently working on Task 2.
+The code has finally been uploaded on here.
+Does it compile?
+Sort of.
+Does it do what it is supposed to?
+No, not really.

 Progress:
 TASK 1-COMPLETE
 TASK 2-IN PROGRESS